RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

   events for entities if there are slots with the same name as the entity.
 - `session_config` - Configuration for conversation sessions.
 Conversations are
   restarted at the end of a session.
+- `duplicates` - A dictionary where keys are `intents`, `slots`, `forms` and `responses` and values are lists of duplicated entries of a corresponding type when the domain is built from multiple files.

 #### \_\_deepcopy\_\_